dartmouth-cs98/PocketCrypt/README.md

 > Initializing metadata file.
 > Awaiting command...
 ```
 You can quit this program interface at any time using 'q'.
-Don't worry, all our data is saved in a metadata file.
+Don't worry, all your data is saved in a metadata file.

 ### Create a File System
 First thing we should do is create a File System.